liuliu/ccv/doc/convnet.md

 through how to train with ImageNet LSVRC 2010 data.

-You need three things: the actual ImageNet dataset (and metadata), a CUDA GPU with no less than 6GiB on-board memory and a sufficient large SSD device to holds ImageNet dataset (otherwise loading data from your rotational disk will take more time than the actual computation).
+You need three things: the actual ImageNet dataset (and metadata), a CUDA GPU with no less than 6GiB on-board memory and a sufficient large SSD device to hold ImageNet dataset (otherwise loading data from your rotational disk will take more time than the actual computation).

 I downloaded the ImageNet dataset from this torrent: